Discovering high-altitude lakes: origins, bathing and impacts

 So where can you swim in Haute-Maurienne Vanoise?

-A little bonus: if you like water sports, you can also visit the Mont Cenis nautical basenautical base, right next to the lake, for kayaking.
-Nearby, you can also try your hand at canyoning - a fun experience open to all.
+A little bonus: if you like water sports, you can also visit the Mont Cenis nautical basejust off the lake for canoeing and pedal-boating.

 Vanoise National Park